Myles Roberts: Bristol Rovers (loan)

 On 3 February 2025, Roberts joined League One side Bristol Rovers on loan for the remainder of the season.
 In April 2025, having still yet to make an appearance for the Gas, manager Iñigo Calderón confirmed that Roberts was to expected to return to his parent club for an operation.

 Walsall (loan)

 On 30 June 2025, Roberts joined League Two side Walsall on a season-long loan deal.

+On 22 May 2026, Watford said it was releasing the player.